GPS Tracker Troubleshooting: 4 Common Fixes - Traxelio

 If the vehicle is stationary but location keeps changing slightly, the tracker may be receiving weak GPS signals.
 This often happens in parking garages or near large metal structures.

-Old Location Shown
+Old or Delayed Location

 4